Jesse McKinley

-Jesse Underwood McKinley (born 1970) is an American journalist who is currently Albany bureau chief at The New York Times and covers the COVID-19 pandemic.
+Jesse Underwood McKinley (born 1970) is an American journalist, currently the domestic correspondent for the Styles section of The New York Times covering politics, pop culture, and lifestyle.
+Previously he served as the paper’s Albany bureau chief and covered the COVID-19 pandemic.

 Early life and education

 McKinley grew up in Kansas City, Missouri.
 He is the son of James C. McKinley, former University of Missouri, Kansas City (UMKC) English professor, editor of New Letters, and writer and Mary Ann Underwood, a former continuing education program manager also at UMKC.
 McKinley has three siblings: Older brother James C. McKinley Jr. is a long-time reporter and is currently an editor on the Metro desk at The New York Times specializing in criminal justice and law enforcement; brother Gabe McKinley also worked at The New York Times for over 12 years and is now a playwright; and sister Molly McKinley also worked at The Times before moving into a career in film and television as an editor and writer based out of Santa Fe, New Mexico.

 In 1992, McKinley received a B.F.A. from New York University Tisch School of the Arts, where he was part of the Experimental Theatre Wing.